Saby22/manage-landing-page/README.md

 Thank you for checking out this repository.

-This is a coding challenge to improve the front-end development skills in a real-life workflow.
+This was a coding challenge to improve the front-end development skills in a real-life workflow.

-**A basic understanding of HTML, CSS and Javascript is required to complete this challenge.**
+**A basic understanding of HTML, CSS and Javascript was necessary to complete this challenge.**

 ## The Challenge